Zapatista coffee cooperatives: Yochin Tayel Kinal and Ssit Lequil Lum cooperatives

 The third Zapatista coffee cooperative, which operates in Chiapas and exports coffee through the solidarity network of supply to Europe and the U.S., is the Yochin Tayel Kinal ("Starting to work the new land"), which is based in Altamirano and comes under the Junta de Buen Gobierno, Good Government Council, of Morelia.
 It was established in 2002 and held its first export of coffee in 2003.
-This cooperative used to have 800 participants, including producers from Roberto Barios zone, who, after getting the necessary expertise, organized in 2007 autonomously, in a new forth cooperative, named Ssit Lequil Lum ("Fruits of Mother Earth"), which held its first export in the spring of 2008.
+This cooperative used to have 800 participants, including producers from Roberto Barios zone.
+In 2007, after getting the necessary expertise, some members autonomously organized into a fourth cooperative, named Ssit Lequil Lum ("Fruits of Mother Earth"), which held its first export in the spring of 2008.

-The structure of the cooperatives
+Structure

 The general assembly of the producers is the supreme body of the cooperatives, which is convened at least once a year and elects a new administrative council every 3 years.
 In total, there are around 2.500 producers included, while the amount of coffee that goes to the solidarity networks is hundreds of tonnes, depending the special conditions each year.
-They are an integral part of the Zapatista movement and therefore, they cooperate with the political structures of the movement, the Good Government Councils.
-Respecting their decisions, which aim at the wider interests of the autonomous structures and communities.
+They are an integral part of the Zapatista movement and they cooperate with the political structures of the movement, the Good Government Councils.

-The Zapatista coffee cooperatives are maybe the most obvious example of the development of alternative and autonomous economical structures in Chiapas.
 Through their operation, the producers don't depend on the local or global market.
-Through the collective organization and the cooperation with the solidarity networks of disposal, the producers receive one price for their product that can cover the cost of production while also bringing them a dignified income, which increases over the years.
-Also, they gain access to common structures and technical support.
-But it is not only the producers that benefit.
-For as long as the cooperatives develop and improve their functions, they contribute some amount of their income to the autonomous programs of education, health, and to other social structures.
-Furthermore, the initiatives and the organizations that participate in the solidarity networks of disposal return some amount of their incomes for the same reasons, to the Zapatista communities.
+Through the collective organization and the cooperation with the solidarity networks, the producers receive a price for their product that can cover the cost of production while also bringing them a fair income which increases over the years.
+They also gain access to common structures and technical support.
+As the cooperatives develop, they contribute some of their income to the autonomous programs of education, health, and to other social structures.
+The initiatives and the organizations that participate in the solidarity networks of disposal return some amount of their incomes to the Zapatista communities.
 In this way, the coffee cooperatives operate as a driving force of the Zapatista movement.